-- HCBS waiver: Also known as a Section 1915(c) waiver, this kind of waiver is designed to allow states to provide home and community based services (HCBS) to people in need of long-term care.
+- Section 1915(c) waivers – Home and Community-Based Services (HCBS) waivers are designed to allow states to provide home and community-based services to people in need of long-term care.
 This means they can stay in their own home or a community setting (such as a relative’s home or a supported living community) instead of going into a nursing facility.

-We’re going to be focusing on HCBS waivers and how they can help people get better and more appropriate long-term care.
+In this article, we’re going to be focusing on HCBS waivers and how they can help people get better and more appropriate long-term care in their own homes.

 What Care is Provided Under an HCBS Waiver Program?